 On September 2, 2015, the Attorney General certified a petition to amend the state constitution to provide for an additional tax on certain income.
 See "COMMONWEALTH REVENUES - State Taxes; Income Tax."
 On December 18, 2015, the Secretary of State certified that the petitioners had collected sufficient signatures for the petition to be transmitted to the Legislature.
 On May 18, 2016, the members of the Legislature jointly assembled in constitutional convention agreed to the amendment by a vote of 135-57.
-If the measure is similarly supported by at least 25% of the next Legislature, it will appear on the ballot at the November, 2018 statewide election.
+If the measure is similarly supported by at least 25% of the Legislature at the 2017-18 Constitutional Convention, it will appear on the ballot at the November, 2018 statewide election.